With the 2021 NFL draft in the books, the focus now turns to the upcoming season and, for those lucky teams, a shot at Super Bowl LVI.

 This past week, the WFT took well-regarded University of Kentucky linebacker Jamin Davis with its first pick in the NFL draft.
 Second-round pick Samuel Cosmi, an offensive tackle from the University of Texas, and University of Minnesota cornerback Benjamin St-Juste, a third-round pick, could be shrewd additions to a team that won a surprise NFC East title in 2020.

-Still, even after a draft that earned Washington grades of A-, B+, B+ and B from major media outlets, there’s little optimism among oddsmakers when it comes to Super Bowl betting.
+Still, even after a draft that earned Washington stellar grades from major media outlets, there’s little optimism among oddsmakers when it comes to Super Bowl betting.

 As of Monday, the post-NFL draft odds have the WFT up to +6,600 (66-1) to win the 2022 Super Bowl.
 Only seven of the other 31 NFL teams face longer odds to win an NFL championship.